watto-engineer/dash/doc/init.md

 NOTE: This approach is intended for those wanting to run wagerrd as the current user.
-You will need to modify org.wagerr.wagerrd.plist if you intend to use it as a Launch Daemon with a dedicated wagerrcore user.
+You will need to modify org.wagerr.wagerrd.plist if you intend to use it as a Launch Daemon with a dedicated wagerr user.

 Auto-respawn
 -----------------------------------